w3f/polkadot-wiki/docs/general/getting-started.md

 - **10 DOT**: the minimum stake required to submit your intent to directly nominate validators.
-But, to increase the chance of earning staking rewards, your stake should not be less than the minimum stake among the active nominators which is a dynamic threshold (which is around 210 DOT in era 911).
+But, to increase the chance of earning staking rewards, your stake should not be less than the minimum stake among the active nominators which is a dynamic threshold (around 210 DOT in era 911).
   If you have lesser DOT than the minimum active nomination, please consider contributing to [nomination pools](../learn/learn-nomination-pools.md).
 Learn more about [becoming a nominator](../learn/learn-nominator.md).